 Whole Milk Yogurt

 I used to exclusively buy nonfat and low-fat yogurt, but after tasting whole milk yogurt a few times and noticing how much more satisfied I felt after eating it, the lower-fat versions were not as appealing.
-And in many cases, whole milk yogurt only has 20-30 calories more per serving than low-fat, and since it tastes delicious plain, I avoid at least this many calories in flavors and sweeteners.
+And in many cases, whole milk yogurt only has 20-30 calories more per serving than low-fat versions.
+Since it tastes delicious plain, I avoid at least this many calories in flavorings and sweeteners.

 Full-Fat Peanut Butter

-I’ve always loved peanut butter, but I used to use it more sparingly and carefully pour out the oil on top to slightly reduce the fat & calories in each serving.
-Now, I find peanut butter to be one of the few foods that can fill me up at breakfast and truly fuel me until lunch time.
+I’ve always loved peanut butter, but I used to eat it more sparingly and carefully pour out the oil on top to slightly reduce the fat and calories in each serving.
+Now, I find peanut butter to be one of the few foods that can fill me up at breakfast and truly fuel me until lunchtime.
 I generously lather it on a piece of whole wheat toast (just one) and stay satisfied for hours.

 Years ago I used to make omelets, scrambles and salads with one egg and several egg whites.
 But now I just eat whole eggs.
 Not only does this reduce waste, it also boosts my nutrient intake, since egg yolks contain a significant portion of an egg’s nutritional value.
 Eating egg yolks means a few more calories and a little more fat, but if you’re buying organic, pasture-raised eggs, I believe this is a good thing.
 I find whole eggs to be more satisfying too.

-I rarely eat whipped cream, but when I need it for a recipe or special treat, I buy the real thing (and usually whip it myself).
-At this point, I can hardly believe I used to buy non-dairy whipped topping for recipes and desserts, just to keep the calories lower.
-The ingredients in that stuff are hardly identifiable!
+I rarely eat whipped cream, but when I need it for a recipe or special treat, I buy the real thing – and usually whip it myself.
+Honestly, I can hardly believe I used to buy non-dairy whipped topping for recipes and desserts, just to keep the calories lower.
+The ingredients in that stuff are barely identifiable!
 As with all dairy, I make sure to buy organic/pasture-based heavy cream for whipping.

 I used to make vinaigrettes and dressings with a high ratio of acid to oil (like 3 parts lemon juice to 1 part oil).
-But honestly those don’t taste as good to me anymore, and now that I’m not afraid to eat a little olive oil, I’ve switched my formula to more like 1:1.
+But those really don’t taste as good to me anymore, and now that I’m not afraid to eat a little olive oil, I’ve switched my formula to roughly 1:1.
 The resulting dressings do have more fat, but I find my salads more satisfying now so I end up eating less.
-[Note: I still don’t do the culinary recommendation of 3 parts oil: 1 part acid – I find this too heavy and greasy for light vegetables like lettuce!]
+[Note: I still don’t do the culinary recommendation of 3 parts oil: 1 part acid – I find this too heavy and greasy for light vegetables like lettuce.]

-This one kind of surprises even me.
-After using regular Best Foods a few times, I can hardly stand the taste of Light mayonnaise or of any organic/natural mayonnaise brands I’ve tried.
+This one surprises even me.
+But after using regular Best Foods a few times, I can hardly stand the taste of Light mayonnaise or of any organic/natural mayonnaise brands I’ve tried.
 Anything other than regular, full-fat mayonnaise tastes too sweet and tangy to me.
 I find that with the real thing, I only need a little.
 With the lighter versions, bigger portions are necessary to achieve the same culinary tasks.
-[Best Foods: Please start making your mayo with organic eggs!
+[Best Foods: Please start making your mayo with organic eggs.
 I’d be in heaven!]

 I used to buy Smart Balance Light, Earth Balance, or Light Butter.
 After pondering the question, “Who do you trust more, cows or chemists?”
 I now only buy regular butter.
-The big benefit is taste, but because I buy organic, pasture-raised versions – I think there’s a nutritional benefit too.
+The big benefit is taste, but because I buy organic and pasture-raised versions, I think there’s a nutritional benefit too.

 What foods have you changed your own opinion on?
 Have you seen any positive results from the changes?